stephen-j-oleary/path-to-regexp-scriptable/Readme.md

 ## Installation

-To move the built package to Scriptable, run:
+To start using the package in Scriptable, either copy index.js to your Scriptable folder or run:

 ```
-npm run copy-to-scriptable
+npm run use
 ```

-By default, the package will be named `path-to-regexp-scriptable`
+By default, the package will be copied to `~/Library/Mobile Documents/iCloud~dk~simonbs~Scriptable/Documents` and named `path-to-regexp-scriptable`

 ## Usage